 On January 11, 2007, Metaldyne became a wholly-owned subsidiary of Asahi.
 In connection with the merger, Metaldyne dividended the shares of our common stock that it owned on a pro rata basis to the holders of Metaldyne's common stock immediately prior to the consummation of the merger.
-Heartland was distributed 2,413,443 shares of our common stock and upon consummation of this offering (assuming no exercise of the overallotment option) will beneficially own 47.5% of our fully diluted common equity (valued in aggregate at \$166.0 million).
+Heartland was distributed 2,413,443 shares of our common stock and upon consummation of this offering (assuming no exercise of the overallotment option) will beneficially own 47.5% of our fully diluted common equity (valued in aggregate at \$181.1 million based upon the midpoint of the price range).
 Heartland will therefore continue to have the ability to strongly influence or effectively control our decisions.
 Since Metaldyne became a wholly-owned subsidiary of Asahi, we and Metaldyne have ceased to be related parties.